wso2/docs-is/en/docs/setup/running-the-product.md

 !!! warning

-    If the path to the <IS\_HOME\> directory is a long, Windows will shorten it using " `         ~        ` ".
-In that case, you **MUST** set the actual path to the "CARBON\_HOME" variable in the `         <IS_HOME>/bin/wso2server.bat        ` file.
+    If the path to the <IS_HOME> directory is a long, Windows will shorten it using " `         ~        ` ".
+In that case, you **MUST** set the actual path to the `CARBON_HOME` variable in the `         <IS_HOME>/bin/wso2server.bat        ` file.
 Please add
     following entry at the top of
     `         <IS_HOME>/bin/wso2server.bat        ` file.